NipahDevTeam/Nipah--Anime/README.md

 ## English

 Nipah!
-Anime is an app for anime streaming, manga reading, AniList sync, and local library management for a smooth desktop-first experience.
+Anime is an app for anime streaming, manga reading, AniList sync, and local library management for a smooth desktop experience.

 ### Support